semantic-machines/veda-server/source/veda-az-indexer/doc/INDEXING_LOGIC.md

 When account is deleted (empty new_state):
 1. Extract login from previous state
 2. Generate key: `_L:{login}`
-3. Remove key from storage
+3. Remove key from main storage

 ## Advanced Features